 Creating landing pages that convert is all about clearly expressing your value as soon as possible.
 This doesn’t mean word vomiting all the benefits of your offer or service onto the page.
 Nobody wants to read a treatise on the values of your specific brand.

 So, instead of drowning users in endless copy, why not use some visuals to emphasize your value offer?
 A good application of using strong visuals is getting people to engage and signup for contests and giveaways.
 You know what they say: (insert world’s most cliche quote about “pictures and words” here).

 Truth is there’s actually some serious science and psychology at work when using visuals on your page.
 Studies show that people remember 80% of what they see, while only 20% of what they read and 10% of what they hear.
 On top of that, content with visuals is usually viewed 94% more than without–that’s nearly double.
 And these posts, while viewed more, also see 180% stronger engagement.

 The stats speak for themselves.
 So, now you know the importance of using them, here are 7 ways you can increase landing page conversions by using visuals.
 It even works for building better email landing pages.
-As you incorporate these tips, remember that a/b testing these changes will help you understand what works and what doesn’t.
+As you incorporate these tips, remember that a/b testing these changes. will help you understand what works and what doesn’t.
 Here are some landing page best practices.

 1. Be subtle–make your headline less sales-pitchy